Hussain Talat: International career

 In March 2018, he was named in Pakistan's Twenty20 International (T20I) squad for their series against the West Indies.
 He made his T20I debut for Pakistan against the West Indies on 1 April 2018 where he was named the man of the match.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In December 2018, he was named in Pakistan's team for the 2018 ACC Emerging Teams Asia Cup.
 The following month, he was named in Pakistan's One Day International (ODI) squad for their series against South Africa.
 He made his ODI debut for Pakistan against South Africa on 22 January 2019.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.

+In August 2025, during the first ODI of the Pakistan tour of the West Indies, his partnership with Hassan Nawaz was instrumental in Pakistan's win after a collapse of the middle-order while chasing 280, Talat hitting 41 in 37 balls and Pakistan winning by 5 wickets with only 7 balls remaining.

+In September 2025, during the Asia Cup, after Pakistan’s five-wicket win over Sri Lanka in Abu Dhabi, Talat argued that middle-order batting is the hardest job in T20s.
+He underlined the point with an all-round display: 32 (30)* in a nervy chase of 133 and 2/18 in 3 overs earlier in the innings, eventually named the Player of the Match.
+He also suggested that only a handful of players can truly master the role.

+Playing style

+Talat is a batting all-rounder, being primarily a left-handed batsman who bowls medium-fast.
+His batting has been described as defined less by volume than by elegance, an analyst arguing that his wide stroke range reflects innate talent more than drilled adjustments.

+In an interview, Talat told that his batting development was shaped by high-scoring matches on Lahore's cement tracks, small grounds and a local culture of aggressive play.
+That environment encouraged power-hitting over defensive accumulation, gradually shifting Talat’s approach from conservatism toward expansive strokeplay and "big-hitting" fundamentals.